 This then begs the question to be asked, what really is park approval?

 When buying a mobile home in a mobile home park, every resident needs to be approved as a resident within the community in that the home is physically located.
 Different parks have different requirements but, generally speaking, if you are in an age-qualified community, every person who will be physically living in the home will need to be approved by the park.
-If you are buying a mobile home in an all-ages park, usually you will need to have approval for everyone living in the home that is over a certain age to be able to be approved for residency.
+If you are buying a mobile home in an all-ages park, usually you will need to have approval for everyone living in the home who is over a certain age to be able to be approved for residency.

 Each park has its own way of going about the actual approval process.
 Usually, every park will require each person that is going through to be approved to fill out a written application.
 Along with the application the applicant will need to provide a photo ID, pay a nominal application fee, and agree to have their background checked by the park.
 If you or your applicant friend does not have a current driver’s license that is okay as usual, a state-issued photo ID card or a passport will do the trick.